apache/kyuubi/docs/overview/architecture.md

 which usually happens when the user is connecting for the first time or has not connected for a long time.
 This one-time cost session maintenance model can meet most of the ad-hoc fast response requirements.

 Kyuubi maintains connections to `SparkConext` in a loosely coupled fashion.
-These `SparkContext's can be Spark programs created locally in client deploy mode by this service instance, or in Yarn or Kubernetes clusters in cluster deploy mode.
+These `SparkContext` can be Spark programs created locally in client deploy mode by this service instance, or in Yarn or Kubernetes clusters in cluster deploy mode.
 In highly available mode, these `SparkConext` can also be created by other Kyuubi instances on different machines and shared by this instance.